Turks in Germany report heckling of Erdogan supporters - ExBulletin

 Turks in Germany report heckling of Erdogan supporters

-There are around 1.5 million registered Turkish voters living in Germany, the largest diaspora taking part in Turkey’s pivotal election

-BERLIN — Supporters of Turkish President Recep Tayyip Erdogan in Germany have tried to intimidate voters ahead of the country’s crucial elections, politicians and voters said on Tuesday.
+BERLIN: Supporters of Turkish President Recep Tayyip Erdogan in Germany tried to intimidate voters ahead of the country’s crucial elections, politicians and voters said on Tuesday (May 9).

 In the Berlin district of Neukoelln, a local branch of the opposition CHP party set up buses to transport voters across the city to vote at the Turkish consulate.